Investor

 Nomination and Remuneration Committee

-The Company ensures that all of the Nomination and Remuneration Committee members always act in independent manner and have no financial relationship with the Company, unless remuneration which is entitled to be paid for their services as the members of Nomination and Remuneration Committee.
+The Company ensures that all members of the Nomination and Remuneration Committee act independently and do not have financial relationships with the organization, except for remuneration rightfully paid for their services as members of the Nomination and Remuneration Committee.

 Handaka Santosa (Member)